Makes 20 bars

 Pre-heat oven: 350°

 Bring the butter and the almond butter to room temperature, this will make the batter easier to spread into the pan.
-Remember to stir your almond butter before measuring so that the oil is mixed in and not separated.
-The almond butter stirring is the messiest part of this entire recipe.
+Stir almond butter before measuring so that the oil is mixed in and not separated.

 In a coffee grinder place the quinoa and ground coffee; grind until the mix is fine like flour.
 If the quinoa is ground to a larger particle size, then the bars will have a bit of crunch to them; this is okay but I prefer a smoothness that is achieved from grinding the mix to the finest of flour.
 If you end up making these bars regularly, then you can purchase a bag of quinoa flour and skip this step.